 Has the word “small” ever felt so big?
 With a single word bumping up conversion rates by that amount, it’s safe to say that when crafting copy for conservative spenders, the devil is in the details.

-4.)
-Admit to Shortcomings in Order to Highlight Your Strengths
+4. Admit to Shortcomings to Highlight Strengths

 Is it ever a good idea to admit to your faults?
 After all, people don’t want the “real” you, right?